 The selection committee currently seeks review copies of potential contenders published between November 1, 2020, and December 31, 2021.
 They welcome advance review copies or galleys.
-If it is not possible to submit a physical copy at this time, electronic copies are accepted, but to be an award winner a hard copy of a book will have to be provided.

 For selection committee address information contact: firstname.lastname@example.org.